How to Do Correlation and Regression Analysis in Excel

 Here, we have used the Microsoft Excel 365 version; you may use any other version according to your convenience.

-In Excel, there are several methods to perform Correlation and Regression analysis, such as using the CORREL, PEARSON, INTERCEPT, SLOPE functions, or utilizing Scatter Chart, Analysis ToolPak Add-in, etc. However, as our primary objective is to make an Excel sheet with both Correlation and Regression analysis for one specific dataset, we will incorporate two different methods to accomplish the task.
+In Excel, there are several methods to perform Correlation and Regression analysis, such as using the CORREL, PEARSON, INTERCEPT, and SLOPE functions, or utilizing Scatter Chart, Analysis ToolPak Add-in, etc. However, as our primary objective is to make an Excel sheet with both Correlation and Regression analysis for one specific dataset, we will incorporate two different methods to accomplish the task.
 However, in the following section, we will add one more method to help you understand the relevant methods and functions.

 Step 1: Calculate the Correlation Coefficient